10 Best Life Insurance Companies in Virginia

 How life insurance works in Virginia

-There is no such thing as a one-size-fits-all life insurance policy.
+There is no such thing as a universal life insurance policy.
 There are many different types of life insurance options, and which one you should choose depends on your unique situation.
 That said, the general idea behind life insurance is pretty easy to understand.
-You pay a monthly premium, like you do with health insurance, in exchange for a death benefit to your loved ones if you die.
+You pay a monthly premium, like you do with health coverage, in exchange for a death benefit to your loved ones if you pass away.

 While some employers offer basic group life insurance or group term life insurance, you have the ability to purchase life insurance on your own.